 Reflexology may be indicated when experiencing headaches, especially if the idea of having your head touched seems unbearable.
 There are corresponding areas on the hands and feet (“reflexes”) that Reflexologists are able to ‘work’, that can affect the head without needing to actually touch it.
 If your headache is caused by stress, sinus pressure, or allergies; a knowledgeable Reflexologists can benefit you greatly.
 By working specific points, reflexology is able to stimulate your sinuses and release pressure without actually having to go inside your nose.
 By breaking up the crackles in your toes, tension in the neck can we be release.
 It seems unrelated, mysterious, unbelievable even.
 Yet it really can help!

 Essential Oils are also great to keep on hand when a headache manifests.
-Massaging them into the neck, shoulders, earlobes, temples and cranky muscles increases circulation, decreases muscle spasms, and cools down inflammation that may be an issue with headaches.
+Massaging them into the neck, shoulders, earlobes, temples and cranky muscles increase circulation – decreases muscle spasms – cool down the inflammation that may be part of the issue with the headaches.
 Inhalation of certain oils can open the sinuses and induce a sense of calm and clarity.
 Essential Oils such as Peppermint, Rosemary, Lavender, Eucalyptus, Myrtle, Ravensara, and Frankincense are beneficial remedies for headaches.

 Most importantly, rather than your seeing your pain as something to avoid and resist, see if you can perceive the pain for what it is – a message.
 Ask the pain what advice it has for you today.
-More than likely, it asking you to slow down and fill up your cup
+More than likely, it asks of you to slow down and fill up your cup.